-Sharon is a senior finance leader and a US Certified Public Accountant.
+Sharon is an executive director, working as the Business Manager for Reframing Autism.
+She is a senior finance leader and a US Certified Public Accountant.
 She has worked as an auditor and for a range of companies from startups to large corporates to non profits.
 She served as Treasurer for the Autism Community Network and was the Chief Financial Officer for Global Sisters before joining Reframing Autism.